radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 ### Trust Model of External Resource Managers (Azure and AWS)

-The UCP routes user requests to Azure and AWS whenever a resource from those providers is requested.
-In these cases, we rely on Azure and AWS to establish the trust boundary and operate under the assumption that they are secure and trustworthy.
-We provide necessary credentials that the user has provided to us and authenticate to these cloud providers.
-We, then, trigger the next action.
+The UCP routes user requests to Azure and AWS when resources from these providers are needed.
+We rely on Azure and AWS to establish the trust boundary and assume they are secure and trustworthy.
+We use the credentials provided by the user to authenticate with these cloud providers and then trigger the necessary actions.

-We communicate with external resource managers through their public HTTPS APIs.
-We use standard authentication mechanisms, with credentials provided by the user.
-Therefore we can assume that external resource managers are authentic, and our requests and subject to the authorization model provided by those resource managers.
+Communication with external resource managers is done through their public HTTPS APIs using standard authentication mechanisms.
+Therefore, we assume that these external resource managers are authentic and that our requests are subject to their authorization models.

 ## Assumptions